infracost/docs/docs/getting_started.md

 Infracost can be run with different options depending on the use-case.
 As mentioned in the [FAQ](/docs/faq), you can run Infracost in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to the open-source [Cloud Pricing API](https://github.com/infracost/cloud-pricing-api).
 Infracost does not make any changes to your Terraform state or cloud resources.

-### Config file
+### Configuration file

-The following usage methods are also supported by the Infracost config file.
+The following usage methods are also supported by the Infracost [configuration file](/docs/config_file).
 We recommend that you create an `infracost.yml` file in each of your Terraform project repos using [this example](https://github.com/infracost/infracost/blob/master/infracost-example.yml).
-This file can be passed to Infracost using the `--config-file` option and enables you to run Infracost without having to remember various flags.
+This file can be passed to Infracost using the `--config-file` option and has [many advantages](/docs/config_file#advantages).

 ### 1. Terraform directory